 Below are the standards for both Level C and D academic staff.
-The Key Responsibilities, outlined under 1.1 to 1.4 below, are to be read in conjunction with the appropriate standard.
+The Key Responsibilities below, are to be read in conjunction with the appropriate standard.

 Level C - Senior Lecturer or Senior Research Fellow

 A level C academic will make a significant contribution to the discipline at the national level.
 In research, scholarship and/or teaching they will make independent and original contributions, which expand knowledge or practice in their discipline and have a significant impact on their field of expertise.